adzerk/adzerk-android-sdk/README.md

 ## Distance Targeting

-Distance Targeting is not directly supported by the SDK but can be enabled using the Additional Features feature.
+Distance Targeting is not supported via the Additional Options feature.

 ```kotlin
 val request = new Request.Builder()